Tincanot/Assignment-5/README.md

 - cp:
   + copy
 - nano:
   + command line text editor

+## Adding a README

+The code:

+`git clone <URL of the repository>
+cd <name of the repository>
+touch README.md`
+For adding the contest:
+`nano README.md`
+Adding the README to Github:
+` git add README.md
+git commit -m "Add the README" git push`